 - Repeat for the second axle.

-- Slide a barbeque skewer through each straw.
+- Slide a barbecue skewer through each straw.

-- Poke a hole in the top and back of the bottle.
+- Poke a hole in the back of the bottle.

 - Blow up the balloon by blowing through the straw.